nikoloside/TEBP-DeepFracture/README.md

 ## Acknowledgements

-- The fracture code is created by [FractureRB](https://github.com/david-hahn/FractureRB).
+- The fracture code was created using [FractureRB](https://github.com/david-hahn/FractureRB).
+- Thanks to @fangsunjian for generous help with debugging.
-- Thanks for @fangsunjian 's warmly helping and debugging.
+- Thanks to the Graphics Replicability Stamp Initiative (GRSI) for their support and thorough review.

 ## Citation